nathanMcL/nathanMcL.github.io/ReadMe.md

     setInterval(createPacket, 800); // Generate new packets
 });
 ```
+*Inspired Me*

 2. The `Main Container`: <br>

-    - Have the background be based (user location) on the time🕜 of 🌞day🌚...
+    - Have the background be based on the time🕜 of 🌞day🌚 of the user location...
 I am thinking🧐 of a stop-motion background, or maybe simply create a South Park-inspired time of day background.
 Probably without a cityscape.
-A skyline of some birds, night-stars...<br>
+A  day light skyline of some birds and night-stars for the evening...<br>

 3. The `Sub-Main Container`: <br>